huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_group.md

 The following arguments are supported:

-* `name` - (Required) Indicates the unique name of a group.
+* `name` - (Required, String, ForceNew) Indicates the unique name of a group.
 A string of 1 to 64 characters that contain a-z, A-Z, 0-9, hyphens (-), and underscores (_).
     The name cannot be modified once specified.

-* `queue_id` - (Required) Indicates the ID of a specified queue.
+* `queue_id` - (Required, String, ForceNew) Indicates the ID of a specified queue.

-* `region` - (Optional) The region in which to create the DMS group resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the DMS group resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new DMS group resource.

 ## Attributes Reference